devcurmudgeon/ybd/readme.md

 where

 - $1 is relative path to a chunk, stratum, system or cluster definition file
-- $2 is optional and specifies the architecture you're building/deploying for.
+- $2 specifies the architecture you're building/deploying for.

-if you omit $2, ybd tries to use the architecture of your current machine (x86_64 for most folks). note that all of the current baserock definitions are for native builds, no cross-compile. so if you're on a typical laptop it may be that your only option for $2 is `x86_64`
+note that all of the current baserock definitions are for native builds, no cross-compile. so if you're on a typical laptop it may be that your only option for $2 is `x86_64`

 Some examples to try: